Keto Chocolate Chaffle Recipe

-You can also see different addons in chaffle recipes like butter, cream cheese, sweetener to create a range of flavors and textures.
+You can also see different addons in chaffle recipes like butter, cream cheese, and sweetener to create a range of flavors and textures.

 Most keto chaffle recipes are savory and sometimes sweet as they mimic wonderfully churros if flavored with cinnamon and dipped in keto sweeteners.

-A keto chocolate chaffle is a crispy chocolate waffle made of few simple ingredients and minimal carbs.
+A keto chocolate chaffle is a crispy chocolate waffle made of a few simple ingredients and minimal carbs.

 All you need to start making this keto chaffle chocolate recipe are:

-In a mixing bowl, whisk all the liquid ingredients together: egg, vanilla, melted butter.
+In a mixing bowl, whisk all the liquid ingredients together: egg, vanilla, and melted butter.
 Then, whisk in dry ingredients and stir the cheese at the very end.

 You can bake chaffle in a regular waffle iron or mini waffle maker.
 A mini waffle maker is perfect to create small waffles and control your carbs per serving.